weaveworks-guides/weave-net-legacy/aws-ecs/README.md

 ./cleanup.sh
 ~~~

-The script will work even if something goes wrong when configuring the
+This script works even if something goes wrong while configuring the
-demonstration (e.g. if `setup.sh` didn't finish due missing AWS
+demonstration (e.g. if `setup.sh` didn't finish due to missing AWS
 permissions).
 If that was the case, `cleanup.sh` may output some errors when
 trying to destroy resources which weren't created, you can simply disregard
 them.